travelperk/devops-assessment-terraform/README.md

    deploy more.
  * Keep in mind that Fargate needs to reach outside the VPC to download the containers from ECR.
 A `CannotPullContainerError` is not only a permission error.
-There are three ways to achieve this, all seem fine to us.
+There are two ways to achieve this, all seem fine to us.
  * There is a role called `ecsTaskExecutionRole` available to be used as execution role of the tasks.
  * Maybe is a good idea to try to deploy manually in AWS and then use